 1973: Development of the Black Scholes Pricing Model

 Another important event in the same year was developing the Black Scholes or the Black-Scholes-Merton options pricing model.20 The model was created in 1973 by Fischer Black, Robert Merton, and Myron Scholes, and most traders regard this method as the best one for calculating the fair price of options.
-There are five input variables required in the Black-Scholes model: the option’s strike price, the current stock price, the time to expiration, the volatility, and the risk-free rate.
+Five input variables are required in the Black-Scholes model: the option’s strike price, the current stock price, the time to expiration, the volatility, and the risk-free rate.

-In 1997, Scholes and Merton received the Nobel Prize in economics for their contribution to advancements in developing a new derivative pricing model.
+In 1997, Scholes and Merton received the Nobel Prize in economics for their contribution to developing a new derivative pricing model.
 Unfortunately, Fischer Black died two years before they received the award.

 Black-Scholes assumes that the prices of futures contracts or stock options have a lognormal distribution, are highly volatile, and follow the random walk theory.
 The model uses these assumptions and other critical variables to obtain the price of a European-style call option.

-It’s interesting to note here that Black Scholes wasn’t the first options pricing model.
-The first option valuation model was designed by Vinzenz Bronzin in 1908.
+Interestingly, Black Scholes wasn’t the first options pricing model.
+Vinzenz Bronzin designed the first option valuation model in 1908.
 Bronzin was a professor of “Political and Commercial Arithmetic” at the Accademia di Commercio e Nautica, Italy, in 1900.
 In his 1908 German publication, Theorie der Prämiengeschäfte, Bronzin discussed a particular type of options contract, which was popular then.6

 He also talked about every aspect of modern options pricing back then in his book.
 He derived option prices for an illustrative set of distributions, including the Normal.
 Bronzin’s work, which was way before the Black Scholes model, is nearly a forgotten research for the option pricing theory.